Disentangling the galactic and intergalactic components in 313 observed Lyman-alpha line profiles between redshift 0 and 5: Introduction

 While this ability of \lya to probe neutral hydrogen on the ISM, CGM, and IGM scales provides the community with a potential treasure trove of information, this highly multiscale process naturally comes with many degeneracies.
 For instance, does the absence of a blue peak imply an ISM outflow or a neutral IGM?
 To unravel this degeneracy, we implemented the ability to reconstruct the transmission and the `galactic' \lya spectra (shaped by the ISM and CGM) into the Python package \zelda \footnote{Github: \url{https://github.com/sidgl/zELDA_II}.
-Tutorials and documentation on \zelda\ are also available at \url{https://zelda-ii.readthedocs.io/index.html}. } (redshift Estimator for Line profiles of Distant Lyman-Alpha emitters).
-To fit observed \lya line profiles, \zelda is now able to disentangle between the galactic and the IGM components of a \lya line profile through artificial neural network models trained with mock \lya spectra (see, Gurung-Lopez et al. (in prep.) for a detailed description and testing of the algorithm or Sect.~\ref{sec:methodoogy} for a summary).
+Tutorials and documentation on \zelda\ are also available at \url{https://zelda-ii.readthedocs.io/index.html}. } (redshift Estimator for Line profiles of Distant Lyman-Alpha emitters , \cite{zelda_25a}).
+To fit observed \lya line profiles, \zelda is now able to disentangle between the galactic and the IGM components of a \lya line profile through artificial neural network models trained with mock \lya spectra (see \cite{zelda_25a} for a detailed description and testing of the algorithm or Sect.~\ref{sec:methodoogy} for a summary).

-How the ISM, CGM, and IGM affect the observed \lya spectra and the ability to disentangle the `galactic' from the intergalactic effects are visualized in Fig.~\ref{fig:mean_illustration}.
-Here, we show in the top panels how the \lya line is affected by absorption in the IGM (as described above) and in the bottom panels how \zelda manages to reconstruct the `galactic' line shape relatively well.
+This work aims to demonstrate on real data, i.e., actually observed spectra, how one can disentangle between the IGM and the ISM/CGM effects shaping the \lya spectral shapes.
+With this separation of effects at hand, we will also study the evolving impact of the IGM on spectral shapes, or vice versa study the IGM evolution purely using \lya spectra.
+A similar exercise has been done in previous work using stacked line profiles \citep{Hayes11}.
+The novelty of this work is that this will be the first time doing so using individual spectra and estimating the \lya escape fraction in the separate sources.
+While the current work represents only the first step on utilizing this potential treasure trove of information (and thus, is to some degree a proof-of-concept study), other applications such as spatial tomography of the IGM are thinkable.

 This work is structured as follows: in Sect.~\ref{sec:methodoogy} we briefly introduce \zelda's pipeline for recovering the galactic component from IGM attenuated \lya line profiles.
 We introduce the observational data set used in this work in Sect.~\ref{ssec:results_observations_data}.
-Next, we apply \zelda's methodology to the observational data set in Sect.~\ref{sec:results_observations}.
+Next, we apply \zelda's methodology to the observational data set in Sect.~\ref{sec:results_observations} and measure the mean IGM \lya escape fraction as a function of redshift.
+In Sect.~\ref{sec:val_and_disucssion} we validate our results by comparing them to the literature.
 Finally, we draw our conclusions in Sect.~\ref{sec:conclusions}.